Aster (ASTER) Price Prediction in USD | Forecast for 2026, 2027, 2030 & Beyond | MEXC

 Aster Historical Price

-According to the latest data gathered on Aster live price page, the current price of Aster is 1.019USD.
+According to the latest data gathered on Aster live price page, the current price of Aster is 0.8822USD.
 The circulating supply of Aster(ASTER) is

 In the past 24 hours, Aster has shown a price movement of